Anorexia Nervosa Adults and Teens

-A new era of "modern" diseases began 300 years ago and most mysterious appeared to be the disease called "nerve phthisis ", which later was renamed into *.
-Anorexia Nervosa usually starts with a diet that slowly gets out of control and drives a patient from simple diet to an excessive dieting.
+A new era of "modern" diseases began 300 years ago and most mysterious appeared to be the disease called "nerve phthisis ", which later was renamed into Anorexia Nervosa *.
+Anorexia Nervosa usually starts with a diet that slowly gets out of control and drives a patient from a simple diet to an excessive dieting.
 The more weight patient losses the more he/she is being immersed into the disease.
-Anorexia Nervosa

 Anorexia Nervosa has many horrible symptoms and sometimes can even lead to death.
-The reason this disease was called anorexia is because it is associated with one of the neuro - behavioral disorder that actually is taking place "within the mind" of the patient
+The reason this disease was called anorexia, simply because it is associated with one of the neurobehavioural disorder that actually is taking place "within the mind" of the patient

 Have you ever experienced any type of Anorexia or other eating disorders ?